AuspeXeu/openvpn-status/README.md

 ## Run

-In order to run the server you can either run it in the foreground using the simple node command
+In order to run the server you can either navigate to ``/node_modules/openvpn-status`` and run it in the foreground

 ``node server``

-or you want to run it like a deamon by using ``forever`` to do so we first need to install forever using either locally or globally whichever you prefer.
+or run it like a deamon by using ``forever`` to do so we first need to install forever using either locally or globally whichever you prefer.
 For a local installation simply omit the -g flag.

 ``npm install forever -g``

-After that you can simply execute the bash script ``start.sh``.
+After that you can execute the bash script ``start.sh``.
 However you might need to make it executable using ``chmod``.

 ``chmod +x start.sh``